What Is The Average Down Payment On A House?

-One of the first things on your mind when you buy a home is probably the down payment requirement.
-How much do you need to save for a down payment?
-Is it possible to buy a home without one?
+One of the first things on your mind when buying a house is probably the down payment requirement.
+You may wonder how much you need to save for a down payment, or if buying a home without one is possible.

 - Conventional loan: Conventional loans are the most common type of mortgage loan.
 The minimum down payment requirement for a conventional loan is 3%.
 However, your lender might require that you put a larger percentage down if you have a credit score lower than 620 or a lot of debt.

-- VA loan: A VA loan is a government-backed loan available to current and former members of the Armed Forces and the National Guard.
+- Department of Veterans Affairs (VA) loan: A VA loan is a government-backed loan available to eligible current and former members of the Armed Forces and the National Guard.
 You can buy a home with no money down if you qualify for a VA loan.

 - U.S. Department of Agriculture (USDA) loan: A USDA loan is a government-backed loan that you can use to buy a home in a qualified rural or suburban area.
 Like a VA loan, a USDA loan can allow you to buy a home with no money down.
 Rocket Mortgage® does not offer USDA loans at this time.

-- FHA loan: An FHA loan is a government-backed loan with lower financial and credit requirements than a conventional loan.
+- Federal Housing Administration (FHA) loan: An FHA loan is a government-backed loan with lower financial and credit requirements than a conventional loan.
 You can buy a home with an FHA loan as long as you have at least 3.5% down at closing.

-Is There An Average Down Payment For A Mortgage?
+How Much Is An Average Down Payment On A House?

-The average American pays about 6% for their down payment, while repeat buyers put down 13%, according to data from the National Association of REALTORS®.
+The average first-time buyer pays about 6% of the home price for their down payment, while repeat buyers put down 13%, according to data from the National Association of REALTORS®.
 In other words, you can expect to spend $10,000 – $15,000, but this varies drastically depending on the loan type and the current state of the market.
 Keep in mind that there’s no right or wrong answer when it comes to how much you need to have as a down payment to buy a house.
 If you can’t afford your down payment, you may qualify for down payment assistance, which helps you pay the fee.
 Some things to consider when you think about how much you want to put down include:

 - The minimum down payment requirement for your loan type